 3. Trying to navigate the wishes of many people:

 Initially the couple believes their wedding is just their own.
 The truth is that they are part of a community and other people, especially family, have their own thoughts and ideas around their wedding.
 Depending on your families or the culture that you come from these can play a small or a big part in your decisions and may add extra pressure because you find you are caught between the two families.

 What can you do about it? – In many cases you will have to take your families’ needs and ideas into consideration but make it a clear intention with your partner that you are not going to let their opinions come between you.
 Decide together on the aspects of your wedding that you will not let other people influence and the aspects that other people may have a say over.
 When disagreements arise (as they are bound to) don’t fall into the trap of criticizing your partner’s family and defending yours.
 Rather focus on how you can resolve the issues together as a united front.

 Understanding that getting married is a naturally stressful event will make the process much easier.
 Accepting that having doubts and concerns is also a natural part of the process reduces the stress you may feel in making this lifelong commitment.
 It is important to explore and accept the stressors that come with planning a wedding and getting married.
 After all, it is only when you acknowledge these issues that you are able to deal with them and move forward.

 Want to take the next steps?
 Check out our recommended books section.

 Need support putting these ideas into practice?
-Join Gal and Liron in July or September 2015 for Love Made Simple: A Weekend Workshop for Premarital Couples.
+Join Gal and Liron for Love Made Simple: A Weekend Workshop for Premarital Couples.
 You won’t want to miss this chance to connect with like-minded couples and gain skills to build a love that lasts!